Tanuja-tsk/Strategic-product-placement-analysis/README.md

  Visualizations Created

-* Sales by Product Position
+  Avg Sales Volume by Product Category by Product Position Consumer Demographics vs  Sales Volume
-* Impact of Promotions on Sales
+  Product Category vs Price
-* Sales by Consumer Demographics
+  Avg Sales Volume by Product Category by Season
-* Price vs Competitor Price Analysis
+  Foot Traffic  by Avg Sales Volume
-* Seasonal vs Non-Seasonal Sales Comparison
+  Promotion of Product Category on Price and Sales Volum

 A Tableau Story was created to present insights in a structured format.